 The word “define” is often thought of as putting boundaries or limitations on something.
-That being said, when we talk about defining your customers, we aren’t suggesting you cut customers that don’t fit into your target market mold out completely.
-Rather, we are simply suggesting that you have a description of this audience so that you can create marketing materials, products and services to best serve your core audience.
+However, when we talk about defining target customers, we aren’t suggesting you cut customers that don’t fit into your target market mold out completely.
+Rather, we are simply saying that there are key benefits to listing out who your ideal customer(s) are, especially when creating marketing materials and developing new products and services.

 Defining your target customer will help you: